Contractor Education

 Certificates of insurance show that a policy exists, not what it actually covers.
 They do not explain exclusions, limits, or gaps that may appear during a claim.

-How one incident can affect future work opportunities
+How one incident can affect future work

 How Companies Use Our Contractor Education